Create an email and internet use policy

 • Accessing pornographic, violent, abusive or hate sites should be banned.

-• Using the network to harass or bully other people should be a disciplinary issue.
+• Using the network to harass or bully other people should be unacceptable.

 • Sending or posting online confidential material, trade secrets or proprietary information should be prohibited.

-• Sites deemed to be a security risk or which place excessive demands on the company's IT systems (like video streaming websites) should be avoided.
+• Sites deemed to be a security risk or which place excessive demands on the company's IT systems (like streaming vidoe websites) should be avoided.

 • Staff should not put the company at risk of litigation for copyright infringement by downloading music, videos or software illegally.